There is a lot of effort that goes into the creation of a game.

 A unique form of intellectual property protection exists in the form of a trade secret.

-A trade secret can be defined as company or business information that is designed to stay confidential.
+A trade secret can be defined as a company or business information that is designed to stay confidential.
 Sometimes it is a manufacturing secret or maybe it’s the secret end of your game?

 Anyone who leaves your employ and tries to use your trade secret to market their own game could be in violation of the law, depending on your state’s legal system.